Build Your Own Solo/Tandem Double-paddle Canoe

 In building their boats, students will perform virtually every operation involved in building a wooden canoe except fitting planks.
 After setting up five plywood forms on a strongback and soaking gunwales and stringers, you will fit the gunwale-deck-stem-keelson assembly.
 The soaked stringers will be bent across the forms and then you’ll steam-bend ribs to fit inside the “cage” created by the stringers.
 Next, students will use Inuit technology to lash the stringers to the ribs, a simple operation that results in strength and flexibility.
 After installing inwales and backrests, and dry-fitting the rubrails and stembands, you will stretch on, then shrink and seal the skin.
 Lastly, you will permanently install the rubrails and stembands.

 Students will refine, sand, and varnish the various pieces at appropriate times in the building process.
-Each individual will also make their own paddle.
+Each person will also make their own paddle.
 By the end of this fun and rewarding week with Hilary, you will have built your first boat and be ready for countless hours of enjoyment on your local waters.